UoPNetSoc/lecturer-bg/README.md

 1. Visit [this page](https://portal.myport.ac.uk/student/google-calendar/), and copy the link address of the "Add to Google Calendar" image.
 2. You will have a URL that looks like this: `https://calendar.google.com/render?cid=http://timetable.myport.ac.uk/123456789ABCD.ics`
 3. You should remove everything before `http://timetable.myport...`, so you end up with the URL `http://timetable.myport.ac.uk/123456789ABCD.ics`.

+# ToDo:
+See GitHub Issues for list of things to do.